 This course provides review of fundamental skills of understanding, speaking, reading, and writing.
 Media are incorporated into the classroom experience and web-based materials are a required part of the course.
-Prerequisite: SPA 101, SPA 102 or 3 years high school Spanish 3 lecture hours per week 3 credit hours
+Prerequisite(s): SPA 101 and SPA 102, or 3 years high school Spanish 3 lecture hours per week 3 credit hours